-Boultenhouse Heritage Centre, 29 Queens Road in Sackville is a single residence composed of two distinct buildings, a Georgian style house built circa 1790 by the Bulmer family and a Greek revival house, built circa 1840 by Christopher Boultenhouse.
-The historic house and property sit on a hill, overlooking his former shipyard just below historic Captain’s Corner, at the intersection of Queens Road and Main Street in Sackville.
+The Boultenhouse Heritage Centre Museum, located at 29 Queens Road in Sackville, is a unique residence consisting of two distinct buildings: a Georgian-style house built around 1790 by the Bulmer family and a Greek Revival house constructed around 1840 by Christopher Boultenhouse.
+The historic house and property sit atop a hill, overlooking Boultenhouse’s former shipyard near the historic Captain’s Corner at the intersection of Queens Road and Main Street in Sackville.

-The later Boultenhouse structure, dated by the lab to 1839-41, has been added to the Bulmer house.
-The new orientation of this Greek Revival House is to Queens Road, a newly constructed street in the 1840s.
-The front of the later symmetrical house features a Palladian window on the second floor, a door surround featuring a rectangular transom and prominent sidelights surrounding a double Christian door, and panelled pilasters.
-The gable end features a wide band of trim forming a triangular pediment centered with a fanlight window.
+The later Boultenhouse structure, dating to 1839-41, was added to the Bulmer house and faces Queens Road, a newly constructed street in the 1840s.
+This Greek Revival house showcases a symmetrical front with a Palladian window on the second floor, a door surround with a rectangular transom, prominent sidelights flanking a double Christian door, panelled pilasters, and a wide band of trim forming a triangular pediment centered with a fanlight window in the gable end.

-George Bulmer came from England with the Charles Dixon family as part of a major Yorkshire immigration in the 1770s.
-He went on to have a family of thirteen children with Susannah Dixon after having purchased a large block of land, site of much of present day Sackville.
-After the death of George in 1841, at the age of 82, the family dispersed the land.
+George Bulmer, who immigrated to England with the Charles Dixon family as part of a significant Yorkshire immigration in the 1770s, had thirteen children with Susannah Dixon.
+After purchasing a large tract of land, now part of present-day Sackville, George passed away in 1841 at the age of 82, and the family dispersed the land.

-Christopher Boultenhouse, together with his father, Bedford and brother William, began constructing ships as early as 1824 on the family property at Wood Point.
-Christopher Boultenhouse was a large landowner and his shipbuilding operations were moved to Sackville as early as 1840.
-The shipyard was established near the wharf at the bend of the Tantramar River.
-He acquired the homestead property in 1842 from the Bulmer descendants.
-At the different shipyards, Christopher Boultenhouse produced more than 53 vessels, ranging from small schooners like the 40-ton Ellen to the 1267-ton Empress.
-At the time of his death in 1876, The Chignecto Post reported that for over half a century, he had been intimately connected with the business affairs of this place, being one of the pioneers in the shipbuilding industry, and that his operations ranked among the largest of the businessmen in the country.
+Christopher Boultenhouse, along with his father Bedford and brother William, began building ships as early as 1824 on their family property at Wood Point.
+A large landowner, Christopher relocated his shipbuilding operations to Sackville by 1840, establishing a shipyard near the wharf at the Tantramar River bend.
+He acquired the homestead property from the Bulmer descendants in 1842.
+Over the years, Christopher Boultenhouse built more than 53 vessels at various shipyards, ranging from small schooners like the 40-ton Ellen to the 1267-ton Empress.
+When he passed away in 1876, The Chignecto Post reported that he had been deeply involved in the area’s business affairs for over fifty years and was one of the pioneers of the shipbuilding industry, with operations ranking among the country’s largest.

-Captain Stephen Atkinson acquired the homestead property in 1881.
-He superintended the building of two ships the Robert Godfrey and the Mary E. Chapman, which he crossed the North Atlantic in many times.
-He finished his career by passing his steamship exam and pilot license and covered the coast from New York to the Gulf of St. Lawrence as well as master of the New York Sun dispatch boat during the Spanish American War.
+Captain Stephen Atkinson purchased the homestead property in 1881.
+He oversaw the construction of two ships, the Robert Godfrey and the Mary E. Chapman, and crossed the North Atlantic in them multiple times.
+He concluded his career by obtaining his steamship exam and pilot license, covering the coast from New York to the Gulf of St. Lawrence and serving as the master of the New York Sun dispatch boat during the Spanish-American War.

-The property remained in the Atkinson family until 1950 at which time the family sold the remaining homestead property to the Board of School Trustees.
-The homestead property became part of a much smaller lot that the Tantramar Heritage Trust acquired in 2001.
+The Atkinson family owned the property until 1950, when they sold the remaining homestead to the Board of School Trustees.
+The Tantramar Heritage Trust later acquired the property, which had been reduced in size, in 2001.